 So far I’ve been able to harvest at least one zucchini every 2 to 3 days, but several of the male blossoms bloom every single day (about 3 to 5).
 Just be sure to leave a couple of male flowers as is so that pollination occurs.
 I myself haven’t tried it yet with this plant (we literally have too many vegetables to eat), but it would be something fun for a party in the future.

 Like a lot of plants in Hawaii, my zucchini leaves did suffer from white mildew, which showed up first on the older and lower leaves first.
 At first, the zucchini plant grows so fast that the white mildew isn’t too much of a problem.
 But once you get it, it spreads quickly to the other leaves.
-I suggest treating the leaves with some soap water (try a teaspoon of dish soap mixed with a gallon of water).

 Eating cocozelle zucchini